KSechkar/pipette_opt/README.md

 The auxil program contains auxiliary functions used by BOTH methods.
 Currently, it has a display function, pipette capacity calculator, as well as route/single operation cost functions of two different kinds.
+There are also pipette capacity calculator functions.
+To ignore capacity, give caps=None.
 Only cost functions 'with_w' are used as the other kind is too slow - and only 'with_w' supports capacity limitations.
-To ignore capacity, give cap=None.

 ***
 Development purposes only